 - Can I use white chocolate chunks instead of chocolate chips?
 Go for it!
-Just make sure they aren’t too big, otherwise, they can cause cookie spreading.
+Just make sure they aren’t too big, otherwise, they can cause the cookies to spread

 - I don’t have cornstarch – what should I do?
 I’d add 1 more tablespoon of flour.
 They won’t be quite as soft, but still super delicious.

-- Can I use 100% butter instead of some shortening too?
+- Can I substitute the shortening for butter?
 You can… You’ll need to add some extra flour though.
-I’d use 2 3/4 cups all-purpose flour if you want to substitute the shortening for more butter.
+I’d use 3 1/4 cups all-purpose flour if you want to substitute the shortening for more butter.

 - I want to make giant cookies, how long will they bake for?
 I made my cookies about 1- 1.5 tablespoons in size and they took 9-11 minutes to bake.
 For large cookies – say about 3 tablespoons in size – they’ll bake for about 13-16 minutes.